APCM Meeting Minutes

 In conclusion, we would like to acknowledge and give thanks for the hard work and dedication of those who fulfil so many duties across our church life, who make our task so much easier by their selfless service.

 The church has two bank accounts: – a General Account, and a Building Account.
 Any spending from the Building Account is restricted to works associated with the building.
-The General Account is for general use but does have within it restricted monies that has been given for specific purposes, such as social events.
+The General Account is for general use but does have within it restricted monies that have been given for specific purposes, such as social events.
+Staffing costs have been put in here as well.
+All transactions from both the building and general account go into the same accounting system.

 Restricted Money

-There are three main restricted spending areas, these are money held for social events, money given for wages and expenses plus the Discretionary Fund (Acts2Fund or Family in Need).
+There are three main restricted spending areas within the General account, these are money held for social events, money given for wages and expenses plus the Discretionary Fund (Acts2Fund or Family in Need).

-Our total expenditure was £82,974 and our total income £81,621.
-The Finance Team are pleased to be able to report that most of our Parish Share, £61500, was paid for 2022.
-In addition, £5,000 of our 2021 Parish Share was paid in January 2022.
+The Parish Share for 2023 was set at £69,781, of this amount £58,630, was actually paid for 2023.
 This is the largest expenditure for the church.
 We continued to support our many Mission Partners this year.
 The main source of our funding still comes from the congregation.

 Fundraising